AdobeDocs/analytics-learn.en/help/integrations/ad-cloud/create-a-pre-launch-campaign-analysis-with-adobe-analytics.md

 ---
 title: Create a Pre-launch Campaign Analysis with Adobe Analytics
-description: How to use Adobe Analytics to set the foundation for launching an Advertising Cloud paid media campaign.
+description: How to use Adobe Analytics to set the foundation for launching an Advertising paid media campaign.
-feature: Advertising Cloud Integration
+feature: Advertising Integration
 topics:
 activity: setup
 doc-type: feature video